arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Opta.md

 - **Where can I find documentation on IEC 61131-3 programming languages?**

-    To program Opta® using IEC 61131-3 programming languages, download the software called [PLC IDE](https://www.arduino.cc/en/software#arduino-plc-ide).
-Tutorials and documentation are available on the [Arduino PLC IDE Documentation page](https://docs.arduino.cc/software/plc-ide/).
-An online manual is integrated into the software and can be accessed from the top menu bar by clicking on “Help” --> “Index.”
-This manual can be downloaded,  stored locally, or printed for reference.
-It contains information about the programming environment, project and project elements management, use of programming languages and functions, and debugging tools.
+    You can find documentation on the IEC 61131-3 programming languages here:

+    * **Arduino Docs:** Check the [Programming Introduction with Arduino PLC IDE](https://docs.arduino.cc/software/plc-ide/tutorials/plc-programming-introduction/#iec-61131-3-languages) tutorial.
+    * **PLC IDE:** Select Help > Index in the top menu bar to open the **Arduino PLC IDE User Manual** and read Chapter 6 (EDITING THE SOURCE CODE).

 - **Is it possible to migrate PLC code built in different software environments from other vendors into PLC IDE for use with Opta?**